SNABUR/Spike_Contracts/README.md

 ---

+## Smart Contracts

+Supra Spike leverages Move contracts to provide seamless functionality for token launches, NFTs, and IDOs.
+Below are the key contracts:

+### Pump FA Contract

+- **Address**: `0x6e3e09ab7fd0145d7befc0c68d6944ddc1a90fd45b8a6d28c76d8c48bed676b0::pump_fa`
+- **Functions**:
+  - `deploy`: Used for creating tokens.
+  - `buy` and `sell`: Enable users to buy and sell tokens.
+- **Features**: Implements **virtual pools** similar to Pump.fun for efficient token management.
+- **Status**: Currently in **testnet**, with ongoing improvements.

+### NFT Contract

+- **Address**: `0x6e3e09ab7fd0145d7befc0c68d6944ddc1a90fd45b8a6d28c76d8c48bed676b0::nft`
+- **Description**: Powers the first-ever NFT collection on Supra, showcasing the creative potential of the ecosystem.

+### IDO Contract

+- **Address**: `0x6e3e09ab7fd0145d7befc0c68d6944ddc1a90fd45b8a6d28c76d8c48bed676b0::ido`
+- **Description**: Manages token distribution during the IDO phase to ensure fair and transparent launches.

+For more details about the tokenomics and contract functionality, visit our **[Medium page](https://medium.com/@supraspike.fun/spike-tokenomics-and-contracts-bb7b8f15527e)**.

+---

 ## Token Distribution

-Our tokenomics and distribution plan can be found in detail on our **[Medium page](https://medium.com)**.
+Our tokenomics and distribution plan can be found in detail on our **[Medium page](https://medium.com/@supraspike.fun/spike-tokenomics-and-contracts-bb7b8f15527e)**.
 Transparency and fairness are at the core of our mission.

 ---